ASTRO logo

 Facts for Kids

-Rwanda is a small, landlocked country in East Africa, known for its stunning landscapes, rich biodiversity, and resilient people.
+Rwanda is a small, beautiful, landlocked country in East Africa known for its stunning mountains and vibrant culture.

 main image